carpentries-incubator/open-science-with-r/_episodes/07-github.md

 ## How often should I commit?

-Whenever you make changes to the files in Github, you will walk through the Pull -> Stage -> Commit -> Push steps.
+Whenever you make changes to files in your project folder (i.e. repository), you will walk through the Pull -> Stage -> Commit -> Push steps.

 I tend to do this every time I finish a task (basically when I start getting nervous that I will lose my work).
 Once something is committed, it is very difficult to lose it.